Malphaet/midiRebind/README.md

 * TODO: Pagehandler: make a note handler
 * TODO: Color management, get colors associated to all statuses
 * TODO: General decorators @armtake
+* TODO: Do a cleaner page printl
+* TODO: Do all page tests